I led the design of Cluey's flagship product and helped go to market in six months.

-We discussed the vision of the product and the business, and distilled this down into features and functionality.
-In the beginning stages, we had many conversations around what the product might be and exchanged so much information.
-I used straightforward design, and documentation to visualize the functionality we talked about as well as a product concept.
+We discussed the vision of the product and the business and distilled this down into features and functionality.
+In the beginning stages, we had many conversations about the product and exchanged so much information.
+I used straightforward design and documentation to visualize the functionality we talked about and a product concept.
 This concept empowered the group to have more meaningful discussions and debates.

-We synthesised ideas through a combination of hypothesis and testing.
-We mock tested using third-party platforms that allowed us to simulate two-party, online collaborative learning scenarios.
-During this time, I continued to focus on how the product might function while presenting the team with some initial options around how the different features might be grouped and organized using an approach I call “ designing the workspace first.”
+We synthesized ideas through a combination of hypothesis and testing, and we mock tested using third-party platforms that allowed us to simulate two-party, online collaborative learning scenarios.
+During this time, I focused on how the product might function while presenting the team with some initial options to group the different features and organized using an approach I call “designing the workspace first.”

 By this time, we had done a lot of mock testing; we were “eating our own dog food” for weeks and, throughout the process, tested many of our hypotheses and assumptions.

 The previous step of designing workspace options allowed us to pick a direction and move into high-fidelity design.
-Using high-fidelity wireframes, I designed enough screens to show a full product experience.
+Using high-fidelity wireframes, I created enough screens to show a complete product experience.
 Using these screens, I put together a prototype to illustrate interactions with different components.

-As confidence in our solution increased, exploration gave way to a design of the full product experience and engineering.
-We created a working application and over many weeks tested and eventually shipped.
-One significant challenge for me was creating a product experience that worked for all ages and grade levels and tutors alike; a product experience that could be understood by all.
+As confidence in our solution increased, exploration gave way to a whole product experience and engineering design.
+We created a working application and, over many weeks, tested and eventually shipped.
+One significant challenge for me was creating a product experience that worked for all ages and grade levels, and tutors alike; a product experience that all could understand.
 I focused on clarity in interactions and symbols and designing an interface that required little to no training.